tanteckfang/tp/docs/DeveloperGuide.md

 Step 5.
 The `CommandResult` object will cause `MainWindow#handleTheme()` to be executed.

 Step 6.
-The UI will then be updated to LIGHT theme.
+The `Ui` will then be updated to DARK theme.

 The following sequence diagram shows how the theme operation works: